3gstudent/CLR-Injection/README.md

 ![Alt text](https://raw.githubusercontent.com/3gstudent/CLR-Injection/master/poc.gif)

-When the system calls the .Net program by default, the backdoor triggers automatically.
+When the system calls the .Net apps by default, the backdoor triggers automatically.

 :D